-The theme of NACCHO 360 is Raising the Reach of Public Health, which aims to explore how local health departments and public health stakeholders can extend our collective reach beyond the status quo to reinvigorate our workforce; build and strengthen multi-disciplinary, cross-sector partnerships; and refine and innovate mechanisms for data- and information-sharing – all with the purpose of improving the health of the communities we serve.
+This year's theme, Driving Public Health Forward: A Dynamic Response to Working Together, aims to explore how the local public health workforce and its stakeholders can develop collaborative approaches to identify and strengthen cross-sector partnerships; refine and create new data- and information-sharing systems; examine the root causes of health inequity and explore strategies that create prerequisite conditions for achieving health equity; and discover how public health policies are developed to respond to emerging trends—all with the purpose of improving the health of the communities we serve.
 See brief descriptions of the conference tracks below, and view the full track descriptions to learn about the type of abstract topics the NACCHO 360 Conference Committee seeks.

 - Track 1: Emerging Trends in Public Health and Public Health Policy.
 Local health departments (LHDs) play a critical role in detecting emerging trends and developing strategies to address the related public health policy implications.
 This track will explore how LHDs are developing public health policies, plans, and laws to respond to emerging trends.

 - Track 2: Leadership and Workforce Development.
 Assuring a competent workforce is an ongoing challenge for LHDs contending with shrinking budgets and resources, staff reductions, increasing workloads, and ever-changing public health threats.
 To meet the changing health needs of our communities, we must expand our workforce capacity to support both direct service and population-based public health practice.

 - Track 3: Partnerships and Collaborations.
 LHDs have a vital leadership role in convening health agencies, stakeholder organizations, and individuals in the community to collaboratively identify community health priorities and pursue effective strategies to improve patient access to preventive and chronic care services.